 for any $i$. \end{Prop}

-We will show Proposition \ref{pre_compactified_locus} in Section \ref{proof_of_prop_1} and Proposition \ref{pre_compactified_vanish} in Section \ref{proof_of_prop_2} by decomposing vector bundles into line bundles.
+We will show Proposition \zcref{pre_compactified_locus} in \zcref{proof_of_prop_1} and Proposition \zcref{pre_compactified_vanish} in \zcref{proof_of_prop_2} by decomposing vector bundles into line bundles.
 For the $n = 4$ case, the space $M$, the underlying coarse moduli space of $\cM$, has long been studied as the Okamoto initial condition space of Painlev\'{e} V I equation \cite{Oka79}.
 In particular, since $M$ is then an algebraic surface, we can construct and study its compactifications by using elementary algebro-geometric methods.
 By contrast, when $n = 5$, the dimension of $M$ jumps to four, and this higer-dimensional version has received little attention.
 Meanwhile, recent advances in the theory of apparent singular points enable us to introduce nice coordinates on $M$ (cf. \cite{LS}).
-In this paper, we exploit these developments to provide an explicit geometric description of $\overline{\cM}$ given by the blowing-up of $\bP^2 \times (\bP^2)^{\vee}$ in the $n = 5$ case (Theorem \ref{extended_app_bun}).
+In this paper, we exploit these developments to provide an explicit geometric description of $\overline{\cM}$ given by the blowing-up of $\bP^2 \times (\bP^2)^{\vee}$ in the $n = 5$ case (Theorem \zcref{extended_app_bun}).
 On the other hand, the boundary locus $\cM_H$ can be related to the moduli space of parabolic Higgs bundles.
 By the general theory of Hitchin integrable systems, this space is isomorphic to a certain family of Jacobian varieties of spectral curves.
 By using Arinkin's Fourier-Mukai transforms for compactified Jacobians \cite{A11, A13}, extended recently by Maulik-Shen-Yin in \cite{MSY} to the twisted case, we calculate the cohomology of vector bundles.

 Denote by $j : \cM \hookrightarrow \overline{\cM}$ and $i : \cM_H \hookrightarrow \overline{\cM}$ the natural embeddings.
 For a vector bundle $\cF$ on $\overline{\cM}$, we consider the filtration

 This yields $H^{\bullet}(\cM, \cF|_{\cM}) = H^{\bullet}(\overline{\cM}, \cF_{\infty}) = \varinjlim H^{\bullet}(\overline{\cM}, \cF_k)$.
 Besides,